californi/Microcontrollers_Kubow/README.md

 ## General informations

 This project is a prototype for microcontrollers using the Kubow framework (i.e. Aderaldo et al. all, 2019).
+This project is together to the project https://github.com/californi/Microcontrollers-python-version .
+Both w.r.t to testing microservices and their structures involving controllers for Self-Adaptive Systems.

 ## Publications